RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 that can be made to the strategy.
 This would include addition of stock(s) to the portfolio, modifying the frequency of investment, amount of investment, time range of investment and modifying the weights to be used for the strategy.

+- The user would also have the option to save a strategy with the settings.

 - The controller mandates that each of the input sequences would end with the user closing the application (which would be an input of 'q' in the controller implementation).